PaulWeinsberg/dcmd/readme.md

 ## Custom commands

-These templates provide a user friendly way to write and execute your own commands, they also come with some preconfigured commands that require no external dependencies, just shell script.
+These templates provide a user friendly way to write and execute your own commands, they also come with some pre-configured commands that require no external dependencies, just shell script.
 Then you can run any commands that you can find and check in the .docker/commands path.
 For example in a Drupal project you can run the command below to import your database :

 ```sh
 dcmd db-import ~/Desktop/my_awesome_db.sql